-Consignment tickets may be purchased directly from orchestra members leading up to the concert.
+In addition to purchasing tickets online, consignment tickets may be purchased directly from orchestra members leading up to the concert.
 Reach out to an HRO musician to reserve your tickets or pick them up at Will-Call.
-Alternatively, the Harvard Box Office may be contacted at (617) 496-2222 or at boxoffice.harvard.edu; the box office is open Tuesday to Saturday from noon to 6 PM, and is located in the Smith Campus Center at 1350 Massachusetts Avenue.
-Tickets can also be purchased online through this page.
+Alternatively, the Harvard Box Office may be contacted at (617) 496-2222 or at boxoffice.harvard.edu; the box office is open Tuesday to Saturday from noon to 6 PM and is located in the Smith Campus Center at 1350 Massachusetts Avenue.

 March 1, 2020

 The Harvard-Radcliffe Orchestra invites you to celebrate Ludwig van Beethoven’s birthday with it.
 Enjoy an evening of Beethoven pieces, featuring student conductor Caleb Shi and violin soloist Stella Chen.BUY TICKETS →

 Harvard-Radcliffe Orchestra Celebrates Yo-Yo Ma 50 Years After His Harvard Debut

 Harvard-Radcliffe Orchestra players and alumni celebrate Yo-Yo Ma with a Congratulatory Video on the Golden Anniversary of his debut with the Harvard-Radcliffe Orchestra

 Cambridge, MA –